node-red/node-red-nodegen/docs/index.md

 }
 ```

-When you update the version number of the module without incrementing the version number in Open API document, you need to specify --version option.
+When you update the version number of the module without incrementing the version number in OpenAPI document, you need to specify --version option.
 A conflict error will occur when you publish a module that has the same version number as the previously published module when using "npm publish" command.
 In this case, the --version option needs to be specified to update the version number of the module.